- What is Hypertufa?

 When mixing Hypertufa, always mix the dry ingredients well before adding your water, and always wear a dust mask to prevent breathing in the dust of the Portland cement and other ingredients.
 Once the mix is wet, the mask can be removed.
 If you have any chunks in the dry ingredients, break them up so that they will mix well with the water.
 Large pieces of peat or other organic matter can be removed if it won't break up easily.
 It's OK to mix the dry ingredients with a hoe or spade, but once you start adding the water, you really need to mix it with your hands.
 I wear rubber gloves to mix Hypertufa.
 Never mix with your bare hands as the Portland cement is caustic and very irritating to the skin.
 Check the safety precautions on the bag for more info.

 You may also want to wear latex gloves underneath so that you can quickly remove the rubber gloves when it comes time to press the mixture into your forms.
 If you do that, you may need to buy a rubber glove one size larger than what you usually use.
-The latex gloves just give you a better feel when it comes time to the detail work.
-The rubber gloves can be a little clumsy.
-If you are allergic to latex, there are gloves on the market now that do contain latex.
+The latex gloves just give you a better feel when it comes time to do the detail work.
+The rubber gloves can be a little clumsy, plus there is a slight texture on the palm and fingers that you may not want translated to the surface of the Hypertufa.
+If you are allergic to latex, there are gloves on the market now that do not contain latex.

 For the most part, your mix should be the consistency of cookie dough.
 When you squeeze it in your hand, it should form a ball and very little water should drip from it.
 If it won't hold together, than you need to add a little more water.
 If it becomes too soupy, add equal parts of the dry ingredients until it is the right consistency.
 Too wet of a mix will be weak, but there are some occasions, you may want a wetter mixture, especially if you want a very smooth finish to a piece, but the bulk of your mixture should be on the drier side.